INTERDISCIPLINARY MENTAL & PHYSICAL HEALTH LAW CLINIC

-Students will work individually or in interdisciplinary teams to represent clients with legal problems in administrative hearings as well as state and federal court.
-In past years, students have won numerous services for clients who had been denied wheelchairs, skilled nursing, medicines, and therapies by their health insurers; successfully petitioned the court for guardians for persons unable to make decisions for themselves, and won disability benefits for adults and children with severe disabilities.
+In the past, students have won services for clients that had previously been denied by their health insurers, including electric wheelchairs, skilled nursing care, medicines and therapies.
+They have successfully petitioned the court for guardians for persons unable to make decisions for themselves, challenged guardianship petitions on behalf of persons against whom they were wrongfully brought, and won disability benefits for adults and children with severe disabilities.